Gleyber Torres Player Props: Yankees vs. Rangers

 Gleyber Torres At The Plate

-- In 24.7% of his games this year, Torres has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in two contests.
+- Torres has had an RBI in 18 games this year (24.3%), including 10 multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 34 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.